finite-element/finite-element-course/doc/source/3_meshes.rst

 Mesh entities
 -------------

-A mesh is composed of *topological entities*, such as vertices, edges, polygons and polyhedra.
+Like a cell, a mesh is composed of *topological entities*, such as vertices, edges, polygons and polyhedra.
+The distinction is that a mesh is made of potentially many cells, and a commensurate number of lower-dimensional entities.

 .. proof:definition::